 Besides controlling weed growth, mulching helps to conserve soil moisture and ensures that your landscaped area has a neat and uniform look.
 Based on individual preferences, a wide range of materials can be employed for mulching, but the most commonly used materials include:

 After deciding the type of material to be used, your next key step is determining how much of the material is needed for a satisfactory spread.
-This can be done by taking measurements of the area to be covered and then making use of a mulch calculator to ensure adequate amounts of mulch are ordered.
+This can be done by taking measurements of the covered area and then using a mulch calculator to ensure adequate amounts of mulch are ordered.

 We will now consider how to calculate mulch needs for your beds.